random thoughts

 sustainable living or $ustainable living?

 [] Convenience, get over it.
 At least some of it.
 On my journey towards the goal of living a more sustainable lifestyle I've discovered that some conveniences can be given up without too much pain.
 And this makes it easier to move onto the next low hanging fruit.
+There's also nothing like an occasional absense of something as a reminder of its convenience, such as modern plumbing and electricity.

 BTW, you can get back to the main page by clicking on the close button in the upper right corner (X), or use the browsers back button